 Dalin Zhu (朱大琳)'s Homepage

-From 2010 to 2014, he worked as a research staff member and project manager in the Dept. of Wireless Communications at NEC Laboratories China (NLC) focusing on 3GPP LTE/LTE-A standardization, TD-LTE system-level simulator development and C-RAN prototyping.
-From 2014 to 2015, he worked at Samsung R&D Institute China - Beijing (SRC-B) as a staff engineer working towards 5G related topics including new waveform design, massive MIMO, non-orthogonal multiple access schemes, and mmWave communications.
-During the summers of 2018, 2017 and 2016, he worked as interns at AT&T Labs, Austin, TX and Huawei Technologies, Rolling Meadows, IL focusing on 5G NR simulation and research.
+From 2010 to 2014, I worked as a research staff member and project manager in the Dept. of Wireless Communications at NEC Laboratories China (NLC) focusing on 3GPP LTE/LTE-A standardization, TD-LTE system-level simulator development and C-RAN prototyping.
+From 2014 to 2015, I worked at Samsung R&D Institute China - Beijing (SRC-B) as a staff engineer working towards 5G related topics including new waveform design, massive MIMO, non-orthogonal multiple access schemes, and mmWave communications.
+During the summers of 2018, 2017 and 2016, I interned at AT&T Labs, Austin, TX and Huawei Technologies, Rolling Meadows, IL focusing on 5G NR simulation and research.

 I was the recipient of the University Graduate Continuing Fellowship (2018-2019), Cullen M. Crain Endowed Scholarship in Engineering (2017-2018) from the University of Texas at Austin, Award of Excellence (2015/Q1) from Samsung R&D Institute China - Beijing, best paper award from Chinacom 2013 (Green Communications Symposium), and Dean's Special Award of Merit (2010-2011) from NEC Laboratories China.
 He is a member of IEEE.